MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-   "error": "No schedules found for this doctor."
+    "message": "No schedules found for this doctor."
 }
 ```